jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 observed waveform data is now only contained in the restricted range.

-#### Question 2:
+#### Part 2:
-Open the reference file using the pandas package.
-We need to interpolate the reference waveform to match the time samples of the data.

-##### Solution:
-In this question we are going to convert our reference waveform from the *reference_waveform_40Msun_1Mpc.csv* file, which has 22,000+ data points, to have the same number of x data points as our mock data, which has 337 data points.
+Now we are going to convert our reference waveform from the *reference_waveform_40Msun_1Mpc.csv* file, which has 22,000+ data points, to have the same number of x data points as our mock data, which has 337 data points.
 We will do this using the interpolation object in python.
 <br>
 **Step 1:** Open the reference file reference_waveform_40Msun_1Mpc.csv using pandas.
 Plot to verify.
 <br>